Department of Civil and

 - Understanding of professional practice concepts Back to Top

 General Standards and Requirements.
 Admission requirements and academic standards for the Department of Civil and Environmental Engineering are consistent with the dynamic enrollment plan for the Edward E. Whitacre Jr. College of Engineering.
 Refer to the introduction to the Whitacre College of Engineering section of this catalog for a description of the criteria for initial admission to the Whitacre College of Engineering and the lower-division foundational curriculum.
-The recommended foundational curriculum for civil and environmental engineering consists of ENGL 1301, 1302; MATH 1451, 1452; CHEM 1307/1107; PHYS 1408; and CE 1305 or ENGR 1315.
+The recommended foundational curriculum for civil and environmental engineering consists of ENGL 1301, 1302; MATH 1451, 1452; CHEM 1307/1107; PHYS 1408; and ENGR 1315.

 A student may apply for admission to the upper division of a degree program upon completion of the foundational curriculum and a minimum of 12 credit hours of Texas Tech coursework.
 The acceptance criterion is based exclusively on a cumulative GPA for coursework completed at Texas Tech.
 The specific GPA standard varies among the degree programs and may change from one academic year to the next as necessary to align enrollments with the educational resources.
 For students who entered Texas Tech prior to June 1, 2012, a minimum 2.0 GPA is required for admission to the civil or environmental engineering upper-division degree programs.
 Students entering Texas Tech after June 1, 2012, must have a minimum 2.50 GPA.